Davante Adams Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 - Note: Adams' stats vs. Lions date back to 2016.

-- The 255.6 passing yards the Lions yield per game makes them the NFL's 21st-ranked pass defense this season.
+- The 255.6 passing yards the Lions give up per game makes them the NFL's 21st-ranked pass defense this season.

-- The Lions have given up 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- The Lions have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Vikings, Adams caught 11 passes for 136 yards and scored one touchdown while being targeted 14 times.
+- In last week's game against the Vikings, Adams was targeted 14 times and racked up 11 catches for 136 yards and scored one touchdown.

-- Over his last three games, Adams' 27 receptions (on 34 targets) have led to 294 receiving yards (98.0 per game) and four touchdowns.
+- Adams has caught 27 passes on 34 targets for 294 yards and four touchdowns, averaging 98.0 yards during his last three games.

 Adams' Green Bay Teammates